 Now you understand what a LinkedIn newsletter is and how publishing one can help your business.
 Here are a few more things you should keep in mind before you begin:

-• It is by invite only that you can publish a LinkedIn newsletter.
+- It is by invitation only that you can publish a LinkedIn newsletter.

 Let’s take a look at how to make your LinkedIn newsletter quickly.
 You must complete the following steps to publish your article:

-1. Click “Write an article” on your homepage and select “Write newsletter” in the publishing tool.
+- Click write an article on your homepage and select write a newsletter in the publishing tool.